gustavomazzoni/auction-system/README.md

 I have created a reusable process where it's only necessary to go to the logout state.

 * socket.js
-I've choose to use socket.io because of its large community, created by a strong company and because it handles perfectly the real-time communication with the server choosing the best protocol available and providing features like automatic reconnection.
+I've chose to use socket.io because of its large community, created by a strong company and because it handles perfectly the real-time communication with the server choosing the best protocol available and providing features like automatic reconnection.

 * models Classes ('async' lib)
 I've used asyng library to handle parallel process with a single callback.